Fasting for Better Health: A Complete Guide

 • Digestion time: Digesting food takes longer than many people think.
 Food particles in an average meal can remain in the body for 15-24 hours.

-• Speeding up digestion: By taking digestive enzymes with food, as well as on an empty stomach, the process of breaking down food can be accelerated.
+• Acceleration of digestion: By taking digestive enzymes with food, as well as on an empty stomach, the process of breaking down food can be accelerated.
 This can help trigger autophagy faster, as the body gets rid of excess nutrients faster.

 Conclusion